 "Information Superiority for the Warfighter"

-Applications are now being accepted for Naval Special Warfare Command Tactical Information Operations (TIO) Program.
+Applications are now being accepted for the CT Ratings to Naval Special Warfare Tactical Information Operations (TIO) Program.

 Are you a Cryptologist that is interested in enhancing your career with a challenging job?
 Are you a hard charging Sailor that wants to make a direct impact on Naval Special Warfare Operations around the globe?
 Are you looking for a position to showcase your cryptologic expertise?
 Look no further.
 The Naval Special Warfare Tactical Information Operations (TIO) Program wants you!

 TIO program billets require duty in arduous and combat environments.
 Duty is frequently isolated and independent, and involves deployment with NAVSPECWARCOM personnel.
 They are highly trained and equipped to provide a wide variety of tactical cryptologic support to Naval Special Warfare.
 The following ratings are currently eligible for assignment: CTI/CTM/CTN/CTR/CTT

 Tactical Information Operations operators (TIO-O),

 TIO billets are located within the following NAVSPECWARCOM commands.

 Special Reconnaissance TEAM (SPECRECON TEAM) ONE, Coronado, CA